adamjankelow/superlinked_demo/README.md

 ### `src/backend/ingest/loader.py`
 Utility functions for loading data and building the Superlinked app/index.

+### `src/backend/ingest/schema.py`
+Defines the schema for food items in the database.

 ### `src/backend/features/umap.py`
 Helpers for UMAP projection and visualization; loads or caches `data/umap_df.parquet`.